How do employer contributions work?

 1. The income used to calculate your super is your ordinary time earnings – the amount you earn for your ordinary hours of work including over-award payments, commissions, allowances and paid leave but not including over time.

-This information is general advice only and does not take into account or consider your personal objectives, financial situation or needs.
-Before acting, you should review the relevant Product Disclosure Statement to ensure you have all the information about the relevant BUSSQ product and how it works and consider the appropriateness of the information to your needs or seek independent advice from a properly qualified professional.
+This article provides general information only and does not take into account your personal financial situation or needs.
+Before acting, you should review the Product Disclosure Statement to ensure you have all the information about the relevant BUSSQ product and how it works and consider the appropriateness of the information to your needs or obtain financial advice tailored for your personal circumstances.
+The Target Market Determinations for BUSSQ products can be found at bussq.com.au/forms-and-resources.
 Prepared by BUSS (Queensland) Pty Ltd (ABN 15 065 081 281, AFSL 237860) as Trustee for BUSSQ (BUSSQ Fund, ABN 85 571 332 201).